LongVT: Incentivizing "Thinking with Long Videos" via Native Tool Calling: Experiments

 \subsection{Main Results}

 As shown in \Cref{tab:main_exp}, our approach achieves a new state-of-the-art among open-source video-centric LMMs under both sparse and dense frame sampling settings.
 When evaluating at 64 frames, LongVT-7B-RL slightly surpasses the best existing open-source baseline.
 Under dense frame sampling, both LongVT-7B-RL and LongVT-7B-RFT yield more dominant performance, outperforming existing methods by a large margin.
 On the challenging VideoSIAH-Eval, which involves open-ended QAs that require the retrieval of fine-grained evidence from hours-long videos, LongVT-7B-RFT reaches 42.0, outperforming the second-best model by 6 points.
 This confirms that LongVT achieves stronger long-video reasoning and exhibits an emergent ability to invoke native tools for temporal localization.
 Notably, the gap between open-source and proprietary LMMs has narrowed substantially: LongVT's best-performing checkpoint lies within roughly four points of GPT-4o on average, marking a significant step forward in long-video reasoning capability among open-source LMMs.
+Despite incorporating multi-turn tool interactions, LongVT incurs no additional inference latency and can even be faster than single-turn baselines by avoiding hallucination-driven verbose generation; we provide a detailed efficiency analysis in the Supplementary Material.